Helichrysum Italicum (Corsica) Essential Oil

 About The Plant

-A strongly aromatic shrub with many branched stems tat are woody at the base and grows up to 0.6 meters high.
+It is a strongly aromatic shrub with many branched stems tat are woody at the base and can grow up to 0.6 meters high.
 When dried the brightly colored, daisy-like flowers retain their color and shape; – hence the name “Everlasting” or “Immortelle”.
 The plant grows wild and is cultivated in the south of France, Italy, former Yugoslavia and other Mediterranean countries.

 About The Oil